thomaslillo/dotnet-spatial-exploration/README.md

-# Testing And Exploring the C# NetTopologySuite
+# Exploring the C# NetTopologySuite

 https://github.com/NetTopologySuite/NetTopologySuite

+An API for testing and exploring the methodology, applications, and performance of different tools within the topology suite.